 We did not learn the importance of loving ourselves.
 We did not learn how to nurture self-respect and self-care.
 It may all seem hopeless to some readers, but having the awareness of the above and of what could have impacted your adult life is a very good starting point.
-We need to develop awareness and then the courage and commitment to begin the inner journey of rebuilding our Inner Foundation so we may develop healthy levels of self-esteem and self-love.
-In effect we become the role model we did not have and begin to parent ourselves.
+We must develop awareness, the courage and commitment to begin the inner journey of rebuilding our Inner Foundation so we may develop healthy levels of self-esteem and self-love.
+In effect we become the role models we did not have and begin to nurture ourselves and be who we truly are.
 This internal work consists of an internal journey of Self-Discovery, Personal Development and later, Self-Actualization.
 This is what our Self-Empowerment work is about.
 There is professional support to assist you on your journey.
-If what you have read resonates with you the feel free to connect with us by writing a comment below and grab you free copy of Luke’s life changing book, “Own Your Power”.
+If what you have read resonates with you, feel free to connect with us by writing a comment below and grab you free copy of Luke’s life changing book, “Own Your Power”.

 Having a strong Inner Foundation is fundamental to reaching your full potential and life of happiness and satisfaction.
 Whatever you choose to believe, feel and act upon either moves you away from or towards your desired future.
 Without a a strong Inner Foundation supported by healthy habits, the chances of failure increase dramatically.
 Your mindset, beliefs and attitude are crucial for you to create and navigate a successful happy life.
 Are your beliefs supporting or sabotaging you from successfully moving from where we you today to where you want to be in the future?